mROS-base/mros2-mbed/README.md

 ## Tips 1: Configure the network

-`include/rtps/config.h` is the configuration file for embeddedRTPS.
+`platform/rtps/config.h` is the configuration file for embeddedRTPS.
 We may be able to realize the RTPS communication to the appropriate configuration by editting this file.
 And also, you can configure for lwIP (UDP/IP) by `mbed_app.json`.
-Currently, we are unable to communicate large size of messages probably due to these configurations.

 We should seek the appropreate configurations or how to fit them to the demand of applications.
 Please let us know about them if you have any opinions or awesome knowledges!

+## Tips 2: Development with the latest mros2 repo (a.k.a memo for me)

+When using the docker environment for build, it will try to clone `mros2/` dir/repo automatically during the cmake process.
+To prevent this, we can simply clone code from GitHub as the development mode and/or add `#` to the beginning of `mros2.lib`.

-## Tips 2: Getting started in 5 minutes with the online compiler
+## Tips 3: Getting started in 5 minutes with the online compiler

 > Caution:
 > Although you can easily try out the basic features of mros2 online, this environment has not been fully maintained.